kant/Xprop/README.md

 ## Installation

-Click the ZIP button to download a project, open it in Xcode and press `Command-B` or `Product ➭ Build`, then realunch Xcode and move the project into Trash.
+Click the ZIP button to download a project, open it in Xcode and press `Command-B` or `Product ➭ Build`, then relaunch Xcode and move the project into Trash.

 ## Usage